chipotlechipz/snitchv2/README.md

-⭐ SnitchV2
+# ⭐ SnitchV2

-SnitchV2 is a modern, Switch‑2‑inspired web interface designed for school break‑time entertainment.
+SnitchV2 is a modern, Switch‑2‑inspired web interface designed for **school break‑time entertainment**.
 It recreates the clean, futuristic look of the Switch 2 UI and provides access to simple browser‑based games that students can enjoy responsibly during free periods.

-This project is intended only for educational and recreational use during allowed break times.
+This project is intended **only for educational and recreational use during allowed break times**.

+---

-🎮 What SnitchV2 Does
+## 🎮 What SnitchV2 Does

-Imitates the Switch‑2 UI with a clean, modern layout
+- Imitates the **Switch‑2 UI** with a clean, modern layout

-Offers a collection of lightweight, browser‑friendly games
+- Offers a collection of **lightweight, browser‑friendly games**

-Runs on Next.js 15, React 19, and Tailwind CSS

-Works smoothly on school Chromebooks and desktops
+- Works smoothly on school Chromebooks and desktops

-Provides a fun, polished interface for downtime
+- Provides a fun, polished interface for downtime
+- Built with **Next.js 15, React 19, Tailwind CSS, and Radix UI**

+---

-⚠️ Responsibility & Usage
+## ⚠️ Responsibility & Usage

-SnitchV2 is not designed to bypass school restrictions, filters, or policies.
+SnitchV2 is **not** designed to bypass school restrictions, filters, or policies.
-It is meant only for use during permitted break times.
+It is meant **only for use during permitted break times**.

-By using this project, you are responsible for following your school’s rules.
+By using this project, **you are responsible for following your school’s rules**.
-The creator of SnitchV2 is not responsible for any misuse or disciplinary actions resulting from improper use.
+The creator of SnitchV2 is **not responsible** for any misuse or disciplinary actions resulting from improper use.

+---

-🧱 Tech Stack
+## 🧱 Tech Stack
-Next.js 15

-React 19

-TypeScript

-Tailwind CSS

-Radix UI

-Lucide Icons
+- **Next.js 15**
+- **React 19**
+- **TypeScript**
+- **Tailwind CSS**
+- **Radix UI**
+- **Lucide Icons**

+---